 - What are some healthy goals for us when it comes to _____?

 Knowing your relationship goals, expectations, comfort-zones, and well… boundaries show that you are self-aware, emotionally mature, and value your spouse and your relationship with them.
-Don’t be afraid of these conversations; navigate them like the positive conversations they should be.
+Even if your spouse hates talking about boundaries, don’t be afraid of these conversations; navigate them like the positive conversations they should be.

 ***If you or someone you know is in an abusive relationship, contact the National Hotline for Domestic Abuse.
 At this link, you can access a private chat with someone who can help you 24/7.
 If you fear your computer or device is being monitored, call the hotline 24/7 at: 1−800−799−7233.
 For a clear understanding of what defines an abusive relationship, click here.***